 - Not engaged in evasion or misrepresentation in reporting tax liabilities.

 If a business that has been or is currently registered discovers it has underreported its tax obligations, it does not qualify for a Voluntary Disclosure Agreement.
-However, we encourage you to come forward so you can become current with your reporting.
+The Voluntary Disclosure Program covers taxes reportable on the Combined Excise Tax Return.
+However, we encourage you to come forward or file amended returns so you can become current with your reporting.

 If you are unsure if your business has been previously registered with the Department of Revenue for tax collection purposes, you can go to our Business Lookup and do a search for your business.

-To disclose an underreported tax obligation for prior periods, you will need to file an amended return(s).
+If you need to make corrections or adjustments to previously filed returns, you may file an amended return(s).
 Returns can be amended electronically or by paper.
 If you have more than one year of periods to amend, submit a summary schedule or spreadsheet of adjustments through My DOR.
 You can send an "Amended Tax Returns" web message with the schedule or spreadsheet attached.

 - Late payment return penalties up to 29 percent if you originally filed no business or zero returns, were on active non-reporting status, or your original returns were filed late.